- Change your address, pay renewal or reinstatement fee online.

 - Notarized signatures of the employer representative and trainee.

-If experience is obtained in the State of Washington, while not employed by a licensed electrical contractor, the experience still must be under the direct supervision of a certified electrician.
-The affidavit is completed by the employer and supervising electrician.
+If experience is obtained in the state of Washington while not employed by a licensed electrical contractor, the experience still must be under the direct supervision of a certified electrician.
+The employer and supervising electrician fill out the affidavit.

-- In addition to the affidavit, a supervising questionnaire must be completed by the certified electrician providing supervision.
-This form is available by contacting the electrical program licensing staff at 360-902-5269 or email the electrical program.
+In addition to the affidavit, a supervising questionnaire must be filled out by the certified electrician providing supervision.
+This form is available by contacting the Electrical program licensing staff at 360-902-5269 or email the Electrical program.

-- List of accepted RCW 49.04 APPRENTICESHIPS IN THE ELECTRICAL CONSTRUCTION TRADE (260 KB PDF).
+- List of recognized RCW 49.04 APPRENTICESHIPS IN THE ELECTRICAL CONSTRUCTION TRADE (400 KB PDF).

 - List of APPROVED ELECTRICAL CONSTRUCTION TRADE TRAINING SCHOOLS (269 KB PDF).